threewholefish/game-rules/Unopoly.md

 ##### +4
 * This card may be used to avoid paying rent on any property
 * Each player may only hold one of these cards at any time, regardless of how many other special cards they hold

+Any of the above methods of rent avoidance may be countered by the player to which the rent is owed if they also play appropriate rent skip cards.
+For example, if a player is trying to avoid paying rent on a property in the red group, the owner of said property may counter the action with a red skip, a combination of any skip and a wild card, or a +4 card.